JSRocksHQ/jsrockshq.github.io/src/posts/en/es6-modules-today-with-6to5.md

 # First step
 If you are not familiar with ES6 modules, please check [JSModules.io](http://jsmodules.io/) for an brief introduction.
-Also, i recommend you to read [@jcemer](http://twitter.com/jcemer)'s article [A new syntax for modules in ES6](http://es6rocks.com/2014/07/a-new-syntax-for-modules-in-es6/), here in [ES6Rocks](http://es6rocks.com), that cover a lot of more cool stuff around modules in JavaScript.
+Also, I recommend you to read [@jcemer](http://twitter.com/jcemer)'s article [A new syntax for modules in ES6](http://es6rocks.com/2014/07/a-new-syntax-for-modules-in-es6/), here in [ES6Rocks](http://es6rocks.com), that covers a lot of more cool stuff around modules in JavaScript.
 For this tutorial we'll use the 6to5 transpiler.
 Basically, _"6to5 turns ES6 code into vanilla ES5, so you can use ES6 features today"_.
-_6to5_ have some advantages over other transpilers, here are the main features:
+_6to5_ has some advantages over other transpilers, here are the main features:
 __Readable__: formatting is retained if possible so your generated code is as similar as possible.
 __Extensible__: with a large range of plugins and browser support.
 __Lossless__: source map support so you can debug your compiled code with ease.